Wardlaw

 Wardlaw is a first name and surname of Scottish origin.

 Wardlaw loosely translates to "watcher of the hill".
-The original Wardlaws resided in the Scottish highlands, hence "watch of the hill," where as Wardlows resided in the Scottish lowlands.
+The original Wardlaws resided in the Scottish Highlands, hence "watch of the hill," where as Wardlows resided in the Scottish Lowlands.

+The modern placenames of Wardlaw stem from the old English combination of watch and mound hill.
+Those being weard ‘watch’ + hlāw ‘mound hill’.
+Other representations of Wardlaw throughout history are "Geard-hlaw", and "Wardelaue".